show/hide words to know

 - Pupa: resting stage during which tissues are reorganized from larval form to adult form.
 The pupa is the third body form in the life cycle of insects that undergo complete metamorphosis (like caterpillars).

 Complete metamorphosis has four stages: Egg, Larva, Pupa, and Adult

 Complete metamorphosis begins with the insect hatching from an egg into a soft worm-like shape called a larva.
 Larvae have a very big appetite and can eat several times their own body weight every day.
 If humans did the same thing, babies would start out eating as much as 10 pounds of food each day.
-For insects, this super-sized larva diet makes them grow very fast and can change their color.
+For insects, this super-sized larva diet makes them grow very fast.